ShaunBillows/elo-ratings-calculator/README.md

 The function reads the data from a match results csv file and calculates a scatter plot of Elo vs bookmakers probabilities.
 It then creates four subplots, each with the Elo rating on the x-axis and the bookies probabilities on the y-axis.
 The subplots are split into Home Wins, Home Losses, Away Wins, and Away Losses.
 It also adds a legend, x and y labels, and a y=x profit line to each subplot.
 Finally, the graph is saved to the specified output file.

-### Generate Match Results Module (WIP)
+### Match Results Generator Module

-The Generate Match Results module generates the match results data for a season.
+The Match Results Generator module generates the match results dataset for a season, from which the Elo ratings are calculated.
+This is located in data/processed-data.

+#### Class JSONProcessor

+The Match Results Generator module includes a JSON Processor module, which is a customisable and reusable solution for processing large amounts of JSON files located in the same directory.
+This module can be used for processing JSON data in other projects, making it a valuable addition to your toolkit.

 ## Author